vinicius-goncalves/vinicius-goncalves/README.md

 ## 🙋‍♂️ About Me
 <div id="about-me" align="center">
   <p align="left">
-    My name is <strong>Vinícius</strong> and I'm a developer there are more than 6 years.
+    My name is <strong>Vinícius</strong> and I'm a developer there are more than 6 years, studying Software Engineering.
 Everything started when I knew Minecraft Servers and then I started to create plugins for it with the Java language.
   </p>

   ### --{ An overview of my profile }--